 Botanical name: Epipremnum pinnatum ‘Cebu Blue’

-Cebu blue is a rare variety of Pothos epipremanum aureum, and it’s my favorite.
+Cebu blue is a rare variety of Pothos epipremanum aureum, and it’s my favourite.
 If you’re wondering why, it lacks the distinctive heart-shaped leaves of pothos.
 Cebu Blue Pothos, on the other hand, has arrow-shaped blue-green leaves.
 Additionally, these leaves usually have a subtle blue-metallic sheen, which distinguishes them from other varieties.

 The small leaves are usually arrow-shaped, however if the Cebu Blue Pothos is given enough light, the leaves will expand and produce a natural division!
 However, they take time to grow, so you must be patient.